As an Amazon Associate we earn from qualifying purchases.

 By far the most difficult part about acorn squash (and almost all winter squash) is cutting through the thick skin.
 Luckily the acorn squash has one of the thinnest skins when it comes to winter squash so it isn’t that bad comparatively.

-The majority of the flavors we are going for are from the browning of the butter and the spice mix.
+The majority of the flavors I am going for are from the browning of the butter and the spice mix.
 I really think clove is an underrated spice that shines well in a squash dish like this.
 Some other options you may prefer are:

 - Cayenne for a spicy squash